soumyak-panigrahi/Tree-Lib/NamingConvention.md

 ### Pointer

 Similar convention as Node but it will be attached before, this will be used to specify Aliases.
+Note, the pointer is for the node ranther than tree itself.
+We have omitted 'Node' at the end as we assumed the user will make it pointer implementation if he wants.

 ````
 Pointer type Abbrev.
 (All small) + 'Ptr' + Abbrev.
 Name (All caps) + 'tr'